Mattlk13/OfficeDocs-OfficeUpdates-pr.zh-TW/OfficeUpdates/current-channel-preview.md

 ### <a name="office-suite"></a>Office 套件

-- 當登錄機碼 HKEY_CURRENT_USER\Software\Microsoft\Internet Explorer\Main\TabProcGrowth 設為零，且正在啟用增益集時，Office 主機會在 Windows 中當機。此變更可修正此問題。
+- The office host was crashing in windows, when an add-in is being activated while the registry key HKEY_CURRENT_USER\Software\Microsoft\Internet Explorer\Main\TabProcGrowth is set to zero.
+This change would fix this issue.

 [//]: # (DO NOT REMOVE BUGDETAILS CONTENT END)